-The time dependent evolution is followed by numerically solving the 3-D non-ideal MHD equations in Cartesian geometry (Nordlund & Galsgaard 1997) including heat conduction and optically thin radiation.
-After a few driving periods the magnetic field develops a topology which is highly structured, with strong current concentrations being scattered around the simulation box.
+The time-dependent evolution is followed by numerically solving the three-dimensional nonideal MHD equations in Cartesian geometry (Nordlund & Galsgaard 1997) including heat conduction and optically thin radiation.
+After a few driving periods, the magnetic field develops a topology that is highly structured, with strong current concentrations being scattered around the simulation box.
 More details about the specific numerical experiment are given in Galsgaard (2002), while a discussion of the current sheet formation and distribution is given in Galsgaard & Nordlund (1996).

 To study particle acceleration, we chose a snapshot of the coronal magnetic and electric fields and ran test particles through them by solving numerically the relativistic equations of motion.
-The particle algorithm uses an adaptive time-step, and also requires values of both the magnetic and electric fields at arbitrary positions.
+The particle algorithm uses an adaptive time step and also requires values of both the magnetic and electric fields at arbitrary positions.
 These are determined using simple linear interpolation from the MHD solution.
 The electric field is fully three-dimensional and arises from two distinct sources:

-$$\vec{E} = -\vec{V} \times \vec{B} + \eta^ \vec{J} \tag{1}$$ where the first term is the inductive field, and the second is the resistive field which arises due to a finite resistivity, and V is the plasma velocity given by the MHD equations.
-The MHD code utilizes a hyper-resistivity η^ to localize diffusion only to regions where it is required in order to limit steepening of non-linearities (for details see Nordlund & Galsgaard 1997).
-Figures 1a and 1b show a snapshot of the coronal resistive and inductive fields respectively for a simulation with dimensions 2×10^8 cm in the transverse (y and z) directions and 1.5×10^9 cm along the loop axis (x direction).
-The highly fragmented structure of both field components is clear and these are associated with magnetic field turbulence with a magnitude of 5 - 10% of the ambient field.
-One would expect the first term in (1) to be important outside current sheets, where it will lead to predominately (but not solely) $\vec{E} \times \vec{B}$ drifts, and the second in the vicinity of reconnection sites, where it will lead to acceleration parallel to the ambient magnetic field (see also Dmitruk et al 2003).
-We focus predominately on cases using the resistive field only, since that is where one expects the predominant energy gain to come from.
-However, we compare these results to models including both electric field components.
+$$\boldsymbol{E} = -\boldsymbol{V} \times \boldsymbol{B} + \boldsymbol{\eta}^ \boldsymbol{J}, \tag{1}$$ where the first term is the inductive field and the second is the resistive field, which arises as a result of a finite resistivity, and V is the plasma velocity given by the MHD equations.
+The MHD code utilizes a hyperresistivity η^ to localize diffusion only to regions where it is required in order to limit steepening of nonlinearities (for details, see Nordlund & Galsgaard 1997).
+Figures 1a and 1b show a snapshot of the coronal resistive and inductive fields, respectively, for a simulation with dimensions 2×10^8 cm in the transverse (y and z) directions and 1.5×10^9 cm along the loop axis (x-direction).
+The highly fragmented structure of both field components is clear, and these are as-